 These two varnishes are two-component finishes.
 They are the toughest varnishes in the Epifanes range.
 This is the ultimate varnish for tables, dashboards and other solid pieces of wood that need maximum protection.
 It is possible to polish the high gloss varnish as well.
 For a satin fishing, build up with multiple coats of Epifanes Poly-urethane Clear Gloss before applying the Poly-urethane Clear Satin on top.

 Epifanes PP Varnish extra

 This is the fastest build up varnish possible.
-With The PP extra you can apply up to 3 layers a day at 18 C without intercoat sanding!
+With The PP varnish extra you can apply up to 3 layers a day at 18 C without intercoat sanding!
 This product perfectly penetrates the wood and has limited shrinkage.
 After getting the build-up coats with the PP Varnish extra, the applicator has the option continue with the single pack Epifanes Clear Varnish (one-component) or the Epifanes Poly-Urethane Clear for the maximum UV protection.
 The PP should always be overcoated with a product with higher UV protection.
-The PP alone is not enough.
+The Epifanes PP varnish alone is not enough.

 Step 7: Apply the full varnish system

 After choosing the right product and system for your job, it is essential to apply the minimum required number of coats.
 In Northern Europe with general lesser UV exposure a system should exist of at least 7 coats, where the first 2 or 3 coats are only impregnating the wood.
 The real protection comes from the final 4+ coats.
 It might be needed to apply more than 7 coats if the varnish is applied to a horizontal surfaces or walking area's.
 In Southern Europe or Southern states of the USA we see a higher UV exposure.
 We recommend to apply 12 coats.
 In these warmer climates maintenance intervals will be shortened.
 Here you will find all Epifanes varnish systems explained in more detail.